 Following are points noted for the 50th anniversary edition in addition to corrections made in 2005 and recorded in The Lord of the Rings: A Reader's Companion.
-Some, but not all, of these were addressed in some, but not all, later HarperCollins and Houghton Mifflin printings.
-Page numbers refer to the 2004 and later one-volume setting.
+Some, but not all, of these were addressed in some, but not all, later HarperCollins and Houghton Mifflin (Houghton Mifflin Harcourt) printings.
+Page numbers refer to the 2004 and later typesetting we have designated ‘A’ in our blog post of 8 February 2012.
 Some later editions have been reset or have different pagination in the preliminaries.
+Significant revisions of existing addenda or corrigenda are marked thus: [REVISED].

 p. xiii, l.
 22: For ‘changed in 1965’ read ‘changed to 1965’.